BahramJannesar/IranAgricultureDataAnalysis/README.md

 ## Agriculture in Iran

 Roughly one-third of [Iran](https://en.wikipedia.org/wiki/Iran)'s total surface area is suited for farmland, but because of poor soil and lack of adequate water distribution in many areas, most of it is not under cultivation.
 Only 12% of the total land area is under cultivation (arable land, orchards and vineyards) but less than one-third of the cultivated area is irrigated; the rest is devoted to dryland farming.
 Some 92 percent of agricultural products depend on water.The western and northwestern portions of the country have the most fertile soils.
-Iran's food security index stands at around 96 percent .
+Iran's food security index stands at around 96 percent.

 ### کشاورزی در ایران